 It's decided.
 You are going to college, come heck or high water.
 But who's paying for it?
 Many students assume that their parents are willing to foot the bill for their tuition and are shocked and appalled when they find out that their sneaky folks have plans of their own.
 Plans, that—gasp—don't include paying for your education.
 If this is the case, it is better to know sooner that later so that you can investigate your financial aid options.

-Did you know that in just one summer, most students can make enough money to pay the tuition for one semester at a community college?
-If your parents can't help you, and financial aid incentives aren't enough, think about how much of your own earnings you can contribute.
+Did you know that in just one summer, most students can make enough money to pay the tuition for one semester at a community college

 This is one option that I wish I had taken advantage of when I was attending school.
 There are billions of dollars at your finger tips.
 Take advantage of the generosity that various organizations advance in the form of scholarship rewards.
 A dedicated scholarship searcher can potentially earn thousands of dollars.